Owlree/vscode-cached-tasks/README.md

 # vscode-cached-tasks

-This extension runs the Visual Studio Code task scanning process at startup and caches all the tasks it find for quicker access.
+This extension works the same as the default *Tasks: Run Task* command from Visual Studio Code, the only difference being that it caches tasks instead of rescanning everytime.

 ## How To Use

 After installing the extension, reload the window to activate.
-You should see a notification that *Scanning tasks* is running.
-When it's done (notification *Scanning tasks done*) you should be able to run a task by using the command *Cached Tasks: Run Task*.
-You can also rescan the tasks using *Cached Tasks: Scan Tasks*
+Use *Cached Tasks: Run Task* as you would use *Tasks: Run Task*.
+You can use *Cached Tasks: Scan Tasks* to rescan the tasks.

-You can also add a keyboard shortcut to *Run Task* for quicker access.
+Set a keyboard shortcut for quicker access.

 ## Why Use This Extension?